TrademarkTrademark

 The differences worth testing in a proof of concept:

-• Pricing metric. env0 (rebranding to "env zero") prices by plan tier, anchored on active environments — as of mid-2026 the entry plan starts at $1,500/month for up to 100 active environments, with higher tiers custom-quoted, and its free tier has ended.
+• Pricing metric. env0 (rebranding to "env zero") prices by plan tier, anchored on active environments.
+As of mid-2026 the entry plan starts at $1,500/month for up to 100 active environments, with higher tiers custom-quoted, and its free tier has ended.
 Spacelift anchors on concurrency instead.
 Neither bill tracks usage directly, so model both against your environment count and your peak parallelism.
 As with Spacelift, check which governance features sit on which tier before assuming the entry price is your price.

 • FinOps orientation. env0's cost tracking, budget controls, and per-environment cost attribution are more developed than Spacelift's cost estimation.
 If your FinOps team has a seat in the evaluation, this is env0's strongest card.
+Its built-in dashboards lean activity- and cost-centric, though; the IaC-usage analytics (module usage, provider versions, resource rollups) sit behind Cloud Analyst, a paid AI add-on, rather than in the standard fleet reports.

 • Workflow customization.
 Spacelift's policy surface (push, plan, approval, trigger policies) and custom runner images give platform teams more orchestration control.
 Complex multi-stack dependency graphs are where Spacelift is strongest.

-Neither is a remote operations backend — coming from Terraform Cloud, both are workflow changes, unlike Scalr.
+Neither is a remote operations backend.
+Coming from Terraform Cloud, both are workflow changes, unlike Scalr.

 Spacelift vs Atlantis: managed platform or self-hosted open source?

 Atlantis is free, open source, and self-hosted: it listens for pull request comments (atlantis plan, atlantis apply) and runs Terraform in response.
-For a single team that wants plan output in PRs and has someone to operate the server, it's genuinely the right answer — no license cost, full control.
+For a single team that wants plan output in PRs and has someone to operate the server, it's genuinely the right answer: no license cost, full control.

 The comparison with Spacelift is really a comparison of what you're not getting and would have to build:

 • Operations.
-Atlantis needs hosting, scaling, patching, and upgrades — typically 0.5–1 FTE as usage grows.
+Atlantis needs hosting, scaling, patching, and upgrades, typically 0.5–1 FTE as usage grows.
 That FTE is also a key-person risk: when the engineer who runs your Atlantis server departs, the undocumented webhook configuration, patching cadence, and recovery procedures leave with them.
 Spacelift (and every managed platform here) makes that someone else's job.
 Note that self-hosting Spacelift itself is an Enterprise-tier option, so "Atlantis-style control with Spacelift features" is its most expensive configuration.

 • Governance.
 Atlantis has no native policy enforcement, RBAC, audit trail, or drift detection; teams bolt on Conftest or Checkov and accept the gaps.
 Spacelift has all of these (on the tiers noted above).
 The gaps become blockers at predictable moments: the first compliance audit, the fifth team, the first incident caused by an unreviewed apply.